zappajs/zappajs/docs/reference.md

 If the `minify` setting is enabled, the contents will be minified using `uglify-js`.

-#### partials

-Uses `zappajs-partials` (aka `express-partials`) to bring back layout and partials support to Express 3.x.

-Since Express 3.x requires asynchronous template engines, but partials require synchronous template engines, if you provided any non-standard mappings to express via `@engine` you will need to provide these as well to partials:

-    # Our '.html' files are actually jade files.
-    @use partials:
-      html: @zappa.adapter 'jade'

-As with `@engine`, this is not required if the file extension matches the template engine name, and the `.coffee` extension is already mapped to CoffeeCup.

 ### @middleware

 Wraps a middleware function so that it supports both the Express API and the Zappa API: